andreburgaud/jssl-server/README.md

 $ ./jssl-server
 ```

-### Native Image via Gradle
+### Native Image

-To build a native image on machine - it needs to be Linux - you need to [install GraalVM](https://www.graalvm.org/latest/docs/getting-started/).
+To build a native image on your machine - not via Docker - you need to [install GraalVM](https://www.graalvm.org/latest/docs/getting-started/).
 You can also use [SDKMAN](https://sdkman.io/) to manage different JVMs, including GraalVM.

-You can build a native image, executing the following command:
+You can build a local native image, executing the following command:

 ```
-$ ./gradlew nativeCompile
+$ just native-image
 ```

-Note that to start a server with all protocol versions enabled, from SSLv3 to TLSv1.3, you would also need to copy `java.security` to `${JAVA_HOME}/conf/security`.
-This is not recommended as this setting would remain for other applications build or running with this particular Java runtime.
-Levereging the Docker build allows for this operation to take place in a sandbox and not to expose security issues to other applications.

-Without overriding `java.security` of the current Java environment will only enable `TLS1.2` and `TLS1.3`.

 ## License